arigathanks/RadPortal/index.md

 This page serves as a web portal that provides collaborators with a single access point to information and file directories such as Google Drive.

-## 🖱️ Click the respective hospital and sign in for access to the Google Drive.
+## 🖱️ Click the respective hospital and start uploading files.
-Once you're signed in, you may start uploading files into the designated folder.
 Make sure the file you're uploading is **ZIPPED(.zip)** and **NOT** (.rar).

-## 📃 Please follow naming conventions before uploading
+## 📃 Please follow naming our conventions before uploading
 **[PATIENT_NAME] [DATE] [COMMENT].zip**
 Example: DELACRUZ_JOSE 9-15-20 PLAIN.zip